-- 114. The envisaged partnership should establish arrangements for timely, effective, efficient and reciprocal exchanges between Passenger Information Units of Passenger Name Record (PNR) data and of the results of processing such data stored in respective national PNR processing systems.
+- 119. The envisaged partnership should establish arrangements for timely, effective, efficient and reciprocal exchanges between Passenger Information Units of Passenger Name Record (PNR) data and of the results of processing such data stored in respective national PNR processing systems.
 It should also provide a basis for transfers of PNR data by air carriers to the United Kingdom for the flights between the United Kingdom and a Member State.
-Such arrangements should comply with the relevant requirements, including those set out in the Opinion 1/15 of the CJEU. - 115.
-The envisaged partnership should provide for arrangements between the Parties ensuring reciprocal access to data available at the national level on DNA and

-- fingerprints of suspected and convicted individuals as well as vehicle registration data (Prüm). - 116.
-Without prejudice to the exchange of law enforcement information through Interpol, Europol, bilateral and international agreements, the envisaged partnership should provide for simplified exchanges of existing information and intelligence between the United Kingdom and Member States law enforcement authorities, with the view of delivering capabilities that, in so far as is technically and legally possible, and considered necessary and in the Union's interest, approximate those enabled by Council Framework Decision 2006/960/JHA.
+Such arrangements should comply with the relevant requirements, including those set out in the Opinion 1/15 of the CJEU. - 120.
+The envisaged partnership should provide for arrangements between the Parties ensuring reciprocal access to data available at the national level on DNA and fingerprints of suspected and convicted individuals as well as vehicle registration data (Prüm). - 121.
+Without prejudice to the exchange of law enforcement information through Interpol, Europol, bilateral and international agreements, the envisaged partnership should provide for alternatives for simplified, efficient and effective exchanges of existing information and intelligence between the United Kingdom and Member States law enforcement authorities, in so far as is technically and legally possible, and considered necessary and in the Union's interest.
 This would include information on wanted and missing persons and objects.